steveschulze/GRB_Eiso/README.md

 ### What are the output values?

 The program returns the isotropic energy between 1 kev and 10000 keV.
-In addition it also computes the k-correction as defined in [https://ui.adsabs.harvard.edu/abs/2003ApJ...594..674B/abstract](Bloom et al.(2003)).
+In addition it also computes the k-correction as defined in [Bloom et al.(2003)](https://ui.adsabs.harvard.edu/abs/2003ApJ...594..674B/abstract).